Rome

 No visit is complete without a tour of St. Peter’s Basilica, the largest church in the world.
 And a symbol of Christianity.
 Stand in awe of its grandeur as you admire masterpieces such as Michelangelo’s Pietà and Bernini’s baldachin.

 As the sun begins to dip below the horizon, make your way to Piazza Navona, one of Rome’s most picturesque squares.
-Admire the Baroque fountains and elegant palaces that adorn the square as street artists and musicians create a lively atmosphere.
+Admire the Baroque fountains and elegant palaces that surround the square as street artists and musicians create a lively atmosphere.

 The stunning Fountain of the Four Rivers, designed by Gian Lorenzo Bernini, stands as the square’s centerpiece, representing the four great rivers of the world.
 If you have time, enjoy a refreshing Aperitivo at a nearby café.
 A great recommendation is Bar del Fico, where you can sip on a spritz while watching the world go by.